Home > Publications > Archive. Indigenous Libraries

 The text further emphasizes the importance of community participation, action-research methodologies, and interdisciplinary collaboration in the design and implementation of such initiatives.
 It highlights how the integration of oral archives with educational activities, health information, and digital technologies can support broader processes of social development while respecting Indigenous epistemologies.
 The work concludes by advocating for a transformation of library and information science, calling for the development of theoretical frameworks, technical tools, and professional training oriented toward the management of oral heritage and the recovery of endangered languages, positioning libraries as active agents in the defense of cultural diversity and the reconstruction of collective memory.

 Civallero, Edgardo (2008).
 When the [knowledge] ditch is dug by our own hands: Libraries, indigenous peoples, and strategic information.
-En Charbonneau, D. Global Information Inequalities: Bridging the Information Gap.
-Oxford (Reino Unido): Chandos.
+In Charbonneau, D. (ed.)
+Global Information Inequalities: Bridging the Information Gap.
+Oxford (UK): Chandos.
 [Link]

 (+) Abstract